GWA Calculator Philippines Compute General Weighted Average Free

 Enter all subjects from every semester of your college career together in one session from first year through the most recently completed semester.
 The calculator computes the correct cumulative weighted average across your entire academic record.
 This cumulative GWA is the number that appears on your official Transcript of Records and determines Latin honor eligibility at graduation.

 Never compute cumulative GWA by averaging your semestral GWAs together.
-Always compute cumulative GWA from the original grades and units of all subjects combined because averaging semestral GWAs only produces an accurate result if every semester had identical unit loads which is almost never the case.
+Always compute from the original grades and units of all subjects combined, because averaging semestral GWAs only produces an accurate result if every semester had identical unit loads which almost never happens.

 How to Compute GWA in the UP System

 The University of the Philippines uses the standard 1.00 to 5.00 scale with two important additions.
-A grade of 4.00 at UP is a conditional pass and not a failing grade.
-A student who receives 4.00 has one academic year to take a removal examination and replace it with a passing grade.
-If unresolved it automatically becomes a permanent 5.00.
-UP also uses DRP notation for officially withdrawn subjects and DRP grades are never counted in GWA.
-Select the UP System tab in the calculator above to apply these rules automatically.
+A grade of 4.00 at UP is a conditional pass not a failing grade.
+A student who receives 4.00 has one academic year to take a removal examination.
+If unresolved, it automatically becomes a permanent 5.00.
+UP also uses DRP notation for officially withdrawn subjects, which are excluded from GWA.
+Select the UP System tab in the calculator to apply these rules automatically.

 Philippine Grading Scale Complete 1.00 to 5.00 Reference